Suffix: -ment (Verb→Noun) | English Vocabulary

 If you’re studying for exams like TOEFL or IELTS—or writing emails and reports at work—these verb–noun pairs are essential building blocks.

 🌐 This article is part of our English suffix vocabulary series.
-Next, learn how the suffix -ence forms nouns from verbs in English.
+Explore the related posts below to learn more common suffixes and how they change the meaning of words.